michd/advent-of-code/2022/README.md

 I've added the `input.txt` to .gitignore so I don't accidentally commit it along with my code.
 I believe the input is probably different per user anyway.

-I don't think I'll include unit tests for my code unless it ends up making it easier.
-For simple ones it seems kinda pointless.
+I guess I am doing unit tests for parts of the challenges, as it's a very convenient way to test parts of my code on the examples given.

 ---